Patellofemoral syndrome: understanding pain at the front of the knee

 Typical situations

-A pain in the front of the knee when climbing stairs is a very evocative sign.
+Pain in the front of the knee when going up stairs is a very telling sign.

 Pain often appears during repetitive activities.